gunthercox/ChatterBot/readme.md

 Terminal mode (User and chat bot)
 ```
-from ChatterBot import Terminal
+from chatterbot import Terminal
 terminal = Terminal()
 terminal.begin()
 ```

 Have the chat bot talk with CleverBot
 ```
-from ChatterBot import TalkWithCleverbot
+from chatterbot import TalkWithCleverbot
 talk = TalkWithCleverbot()
 talk.begin()
 ```